OpenPhysProject/OpenPhys/README.md

 "bower install"

 ###Trouble Shooting

 For windows user, you can use the following if you run into trouble:

 If you have trouble with node version.

 1. "npm install -g nvmw"

 2. "npm install %version% around 0.10.28"

 3. Run "nvmw use v0.10.28" to switch to the previous version.

 4. Open up the cmd in admin mode and get to your project directory

 5. Run "npm install" to set up the npm dependencies.

 6. Shut down the cmd and open up git shell.

 7. Run "bower install" to set up the same folder.

 8. You can use "grunt server" to check if you have successfully set up the dependencies.

+### Grunt Prefix Syntax

+One of our goals is to compile *.scss & *.sass files in different subdirectories.

+However, the premium version that Gruntfile.js generated includes a syntax that is not clearly documented in Grunt README.

+I found this link: http://gruntjs.com/configuring-tasks#globbing-patterns is helpful for me to change the syntax.
+Basically, what I did is to change the "{,*/}*." to "**/*".

+"**"  matches any number of characters, including "/", as long as it's the only thing in a path part.

 ### Usage
 The content in the repo was generated using https://github.com/yeoman/generator-backbone